grantwinney/blog/content/posts/raspberry-pi-using-pullup-and-pulldown-resistors/index.md

 If you're on a tighter budget, you'll need at least:

-- Raspberry Pi with micro USB adapter (~$50-75 ideally, although prices have shot up on Amazon - more on that below)
+- raspberry-pi with micro USB adapter (~$50-75 ideally, although prices have shot up on Amazon - more on that below)
 - A few resistors, wires and a button.
 A basic starter kit should have these, or get the [CamJam EduKit](https://thepihut.com/collections/raspberry-pi-store/products/camjam-edukit) - £5 (~$7)
 - A breadboard and either some wires to connect it to the Pi, or a T-Cobbler and ribbon (for a much easier and cleaner connection) - $5 - $15
 - _.... a decent kit is much less headache the first time around!_